-Looking for an adorable treat to serve at your Halloween party?
+Looking for an adorable no-bake treat to serve at your Halloween party?
 Try these Easy 4-Ingredient Bat Treats!
 Spooky good…kids of all ages love ’em!

 How To Make Halloween Bat Treats

-Halloween is one those fun and whimsical holidays!
+Halloween is one of those fun and whimsical holidays!
 It’s fun to decorate and fun to see all the originality and creativity friends and neighbors come up with!
 We usually head to our friend’s house and walk the neighborhood trick-or-treating after having a block-wide potluck dinner.
 These Easy 4-Ingredient Bat Treats are the hit of the party!
 Cute Halloween Treat recipes are the best!

 A bite of chocolatey, peanut butter, Oreo goodness!
 Yum!